LicenseRocks/mega-flow/README.md

 📝 Good practce: Visit a storybook for this project, and check which props you can pass to imported component 👇 https://licenserocks.github.io/mega-flow

+## Props

+defaultValues 👉 values rendered as default in provided schema icons 👉 additional icons which are included in form schema 👉 json file, the core of a form onFinish 👉 function executed at the end of a form onStepSubmit 👉 renderActionButtons 👉 additional buttons passed to the end of a form theme 👉 theme variables used in styling part watcher 👉 function which is executed to show declared variables in `inspect mode` watchList 👉 array of string variables shown in `inspect mode` wizardProps 👉 props passed directly to `Wizard component` wrapperProps 👉 props passed directly to `Wrapper component`

 ## How MegaFlow works ✍️

 There is a sample schema file in `src` folder which is named `sample.json` and it is used in the Storybook for testing and developing purposes.
 You can also refer to it to see how the schema works in different situations.